griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/05_understanding_tools.md

 ## What is a Griptape Tool?

-Griptape Tools are like additional helpers when dealing with tasks that a Language Learning Model (LLM) can't handle by itself.
+Griptape Tools are like additional helpers when dealing with tasks that a Large Language Model (LLM) can't handle by itself.
 They expand the capabilities of a system, allowing it to connect with external applications and use specific Python functionalities that aren't part of the LLM's standard toolkit.
 Whether it's for an automated workflow, a data processing pipeline, or an interactive agent, Griptape Tools provides the extra abilities needed to tackle a wider range of problems and tasks, enhancing the overall functionality and efficiency of the system.

 ## Setting up the Pipeline